-The frame is screwed to the wall with recommended screw tensions provided by the manufacturer, in order to avoid warping of the frame.
+Some frames are screwed to the wall with recommended screw tensions provided by the manufacturer, in order to avoid warping of the frame.
 All the screw tensions must be the same.
 Following fixation of the aperture, the whole gap (one side to the other throughout its depth) is filled with expandible foam.
 Expandible foam has excellent acoustic absorbtion properties and provides a proper air-tight seal right through the thickness of the frame to the outside.
 Moreover, it does not deteriorate over time.
+Other frames employ only expandible foam without lateral fixations.

-Finally the aesthetic frame is fitted and sealed all the way round with acoustic mastic, where the edges are in contact with the wall or partition.
+Finally the jambs are fitted and sealed all the way round with acoustic mastic, where the edges are in contact with the wall or partition.

-Installed aperture frame showing expandible foam sealing the gap between the aperture and the wall, and part of the aesthetic frame
+Installed aperture frame showing expandible foam sealing the gap between the aperture and the wall, and the right-hand jamb